-Burning anything directly on the surface of the playa will create burn scars, which are patches of discolored, hardened playa sediment, caused by the heat and smoke of carelessly constructed bonfires.
-They are difficult to clean up and take years to recover.
-Burn scars are one of the issues that the Bureau of Land Management (BLM) watches closely in their role as stewards of public land.

-Burning Man's ability to return to the Black Rock Desert year after year is directly dependent upon our ability to Leave No Trace.
-This includes burn scars.
-It is your responsibility as a citizen of Black Rock City to Leave No Trace during your time here.
+BURN SCARS ON THE PLAYA Burning anything directly on the surface of the playa will create burn scars, hardened discolorations which are difficult to clean up and take years to recover.
+Burning Man's ability to return to the Black Rock Desert year after year is directly dependent upon our ability to Leave No Trace - including burn scars.
+It is your responsibility as a citizen to ensure no burn scars are left on the playa.